 Statement of Inclusion

-I’ve experienced first hand fertility issues, complicated pregnancies and the shock that is early mother hood with recovery from birth (caesarean sections in my case), the demands of breastfeeding and intense sleep deprivation (all written about at length in my book Dancing with the Moon).
-I know how much yoga can support this, but also how much we need to honour the body’s need for rest and a gentle approach to yoga throughout these tricky periods.
-Rest is often best and the Sunday morning class is the best class to support this.
+Our founder Emma has experienced fertility issues first hand, as well as complicated pregnancies, the shock that is early motherhood, and recovery from birth, caesarean sections in her case.
+She is also aware of the demands of breastfeeding and the intense sleep deprivation of early motherhood, all of which she has written about in her book Dancing with the Moon.
+She knows how much yoga can support this, but also how much we need to honour the body’s need for rest and a gentle approach to yoga throughout these tricky periods.
+With this in mind, rest is often best and our Sunday morning class is the best class to support this.

-I also try to observe and honour the cyclical fluxes of menstruation and I am very aware that this is often given very little consideration by many yoga teaching environments, which instead (and often unintentionally/unconsciously) encourage greater disconnection from the changing physical, mental, emotional and physiological needs of a menstruating lady as she navigates ovulation and the premenstrual stage of her cycle in particular (embrace the rage!).
+Our teachers also try to observe and honour the cyclical fluxes of menstruation aware of the fact that this is often given very little consideration in many yoga teaching environments.
+Modifications or alternatives are offered in class for asanas that are not suited for menstruating women.
+We hope that by encouraging women to connect with, and honor their cycle they will better understand their changing physical, mental, emotional and physiological needs as they navigate ovulation and the premenstrual stage of their cycles in particular.

 Bringing a baby to class?

-I know what it’s like when you are really keen to get to a yoga class to support the post-natal period but on-demand feeding dictates otherwise.
-For this reason, I am keen that post-natal women are given the opportunity to bring their babes in arms (babies who fairly much stay in one place, so are not crawling or toddling) to our classes so that they can be fed as needed.
-The Sunday morning class may be best, certainly in the earlier post-natal period when you are healing from the inside out.
+We know what it’s like when you’re keen to get to a yoga class to support the postnatal period but on-demand breastfeeding (or bottle feeding) dictates otherwise.
+For this reason, at Beinspired we are keen that postnatal women are given the opportunity to bring their babes in arms (babies who pretty much stay in one place, so not crawling or toddling) to our classes so that they can be fed as needed.